 Receving a row subset from PLASTIC in this way, and certain other actions, now cause the subset to be shown straight away (and updated if necessary) on any existing plots, which makes this kind of PLASTIC interaction more responsive.

-The size of each subset, and also the corresponding percentage of the table it represents, is now calculated automatically and displayed in the Subset Window.
-The old behaviour of allow you to keep the Z axis/north pole vertical during rotations.
+The size of each subset, and also the corresponding percentage of the table it represents, is menu item if required.

 Fix Vertical in 3D plots